se-edu/se-book/principles/dryPrinciple/text.md

 </tip-box>

 This principle guards against duplication of information.
-The functionality implemented twice is a violation of this principle even if the two implementations are different.
+The functionality implemented twice is a violation of the DRY principle even if the two implementations are different.
 Similarly, the value a system-wide timeout being defined in multiple places is a violation of DRY.

 </div>